sri-arjuna/ASPIRE/ReadMe.md

 Usage
 -----

-Use as library in your projects like this:
+The code for the previous preview would look as simple as this, which is how you can use it as library in your projects:

 ```py
 from aspire import Aspire as tui